lenamhuynh/highschool-projects/README.md

 - A player wins if their opponent fails to repeat the pattern - but if only that player manages to do so, because if they cannot, both player fails
 - Each LED has a distinct sound that plays when the player presses the button, and different songs will be played depends on the results of the game.
 See the project at `/SimonMemoryGame.ino`

+## Date Calculator
+This C program allows user to input a date in the format of mm dd yy and the number of days to add to this date.
+The result is new date after adding the specified number of days, accounting for varying month lengths and leap years.
+See the project at `/SimonMemoryGame.txt`